-Having read and really enjoyed Chip & Dan Heath’s first book, Made to Stick: Why Some Ideas Survive and Others Die, I bought Switch: How to Change Things When Change Is Hardwhen it was first released, however it sat on my bookshelf gathering dust until I heard +Jean Tabaka talking about it when she visited Telstra in June.
+Having read and really enjoyed Chip & Dan Heath's first book, Made to Stick: Why Some Ideas Survive and Others Die, I bought Switch: How to Change Things When Change Is Hard when it was first released, however it sat on my bookshelf gathering dust until I heard Jean Tabaka talking about it when she visited Telstra in June.
 In Switch, the Heath Brothers have done a a great job of making the science of change management simple.
-The book borrows an analogy from +Jonathan Haidt‘s The Happiness Hypothesis of the Elephant (our emotional side) and the Rider (our rational side).
-The premise being if the Elephant doesn’t want to go in the direction of the Rider, than the Rider is out matched and the Elephant goes the way it wants.
+The book borrows an analogy from Jonathan Haidt's The Happiness Hypothesis of the Elephant (our emotional side) and the Rider (our rational side).
+The premise being if the Elephant doesn't want to go in the direction of the Rider, then the Rider is out matched and the Elephant goes the way it wants.

 The book is broken into three sections:

 What I particularly like about this book, was the accessibility of the message.
 As Agilists, it is often our role to change or transform the teams we work with.
 Switch provides simple techniques that Agilists can immediately apply.
 I know this, because I have seen it in action.
 So no matter what your role, if your work involves changing behaviours this book is for you.